All Collections

 You can check both a worker or machine's schedule in the bottom of their pages.

-If the machine or worker had a downtime inserted during the production time, the productivity will also be affected.
+If the worker or machine had a downtime inserted during the production time, the productivity will also be affected.

-On the Downtime dashboard you can filter by the worker or machine and check if there was a Downtime inserted during the production time.
+On the downtime list you can filter by the worker or machine and check if there was a downtime record inserted during the production time.

 Punch clock refers only to workers.
-In case a punch out record has been made before production, their productivity will not be counted.
+In case a punch out record has been made before production, the time spent on the record (along with its productivity) will be zero.
 Same happens if a punch in record has been made after production.

 Moreover, if workers only use the Punch Clock to mark their presence and the worker did not punch in, their productivity will not be counted.

-Similarly to Downtimes, you can filter by the worker number in the Punch Clock dashboard and verify if this is the case.
+Similarly to downtime records, you can filter by the worker number in the punch clock dashboard and verify if this is the case.

 With this you are well armed to troubleshoot the reasons why a worker's productivity might be displayed as 0%.
 If you couldn't find the reason, feel free to use our support channels.